philipmoffatt/Rasterizing-gridMET-HYSPLT/README.md

 -   Building a matrix of receptor points

-Pulling trajectories from multiple points around a target location can better approximate the movement of an airmass.
-We construct a matrix of initiations points around each target location that matches the resolution of the reanalysis data product used to force HYSPLIT (\~32km).
-Finer resolution likely would not produce values appreciably different, whereas a larger resolution sacrifices spatial detail.
+Pulling trajectories from multiple points around a target location can better approximate the movement of an air mass.
+We construct a matrix of initiation points around each target location that matches the resolution of the reanalysis data product used to force HYSPLIT (\~32km).
+A finer resolution likely would not produce values appreciably different, whereas a larger resolution sacrifices spatial detail.
 The interactive example below demonstrates a matrix of nine points around the Medford, OR airport (MFR).